-Caribou on Unimak Island and the SAPCH (Unit 9D) were originally managed as a single population.
+Caribou on Unimak Island (Unit 10) and the SAPCH (Unit 9D) were originally managed as a single population.
 However, subsequent genetic sampling of the UCH and SAPCH has shown enough distinction to classify them as two different herds (Zittlau 2004).
-Although caribou have been documented to cross Isanotksi Straight, a half-mile passage that has strong tidal currents located between Unimak Island and the Alaska Peninsula (Map 2) (Skoog 1968, Sellers 1999, Valkenburg et al. 2003), no significant dispersal between the Unimak Island Caribou Herd and the SAPCH was documented from 2000-2011 (Butler 2009, Peterson 2013).
-In 2012, one collared cow swam across Isanotsky Strait from Unimak Island to the mainland and was seen in the vicinity of 5-30 other caribou.
+Although caribou have been documented to cross Isanotksi Straight, a half-mile passage that has strong tidal currents located between Unimak Island and the Alaska Peninsula (Map 2) (Skoog 1968, Sellers 1999, Valkenburg et al. 2003), no significant dispersal, based on collared cows, between the UCH and the SAPCH was documented from 2000-2011 (Butler 2009, Peterson 2013).
+In 2012, one collared cow swam across Isanotski Strait from Unimak Island to the mainland and was seen in the vicinity of 5-30 other caribou.
 Given that the nearest collared cow from the SAPCH was 40 miles away, it is possible that this cow was accompanied by 5-30 other caribou when she crossed from Unimak Island (Crowley 2015).
 In a genetic study on North American caribou herds, Zittlau (2004) found the UCH to be closely related to the Southern and Northern Peninsula caribou herds on the Alaska Peninsula, but quite distinct from all other herds.
-Zittlau's (2004) findings are consistent with the hypothesis that Unimak caribou derived from the SAPCH, but were subsequently isolated (Sandy Talbot 2018, pers. comm.) and thus emigration and immigration has not been a routine component of UCH population dynamics (USFWS 2010).
+Zittlau's (2004) findings are consistent with the hypothesis that Unimak caribou derived from the SAPCH, but were subsequently isolated (Talbot 2018, pers. comm.) and thus emigration and immigration has not been a routine component of UCH population dynamics (USFWS 2010).

 The UCH has undergone considerable changes in abundance from 3,334 caribou in 1975 to 192 in 2013 (Valkenburg et al. 2003, Colson et al. 2014, Crowley 2015).
 Population estimates, based on ground observations, expert opinion, and reports by Unimak residents, Murie (1959) and Beals and Longworth (1941) estimated that there were 7,000 caribou in 1925 and 3,000 to 8,000 caribou in 1941, respectively.
 Although Skoog (1968) reported no caribou following aerial surveys in 1949 and 1953, it is unknown if these results represent total absence, very low density, and/or incomplete coverage of the island, due to a lack of information on the sightability conditions and extent of the surveys.
-Skoog (1968) subsequently reported 1,000 caribou in 1960, so assuming the survey methods were comparable, his observations would indicate that UCH underwent large fluctuations in seven years.
+Skoog (1968), subsequently reported 1,000 caribou in 1960, so assuming the survey methods were comparable, his observations would indicate that the UCH underwent large fluctuations in seven years.
 The UCH reached a peak in 1975 with an estimated population of 3,334 animals (Irvine 1976) and then decreased to 300 animals by the early 1980s.
 The severe winter of 1975-1976 likely contributed to the declines in the early 1980s (Crowley 2015).

-Since 1996-1997, the Izembek National Wildlife Refuge has conducted seven aerial surveys on systematic transects across Unimak Island in the winter when snow on the ground facilitates observation.
-Although these flights follow systematic transects across the entire island, some caribou may be missed or counted twice, especially on those surveys that span several days.
+Since 1996/97, the Izembek NWR conducted seven aerial surveys on systematic transects across Unimak Island in the winter when snow on the ground facilitated observation.
+Although these flights follow systematic transects across the entire island, some caribou may be missed or counted twice, especially when surveys span several days.
 However, these counts do provide estimates of minimum population counts.
-Following the decline in the early 1980s, the UCH increased to approximately 600 animals in 1997 and 1,262 by 2002.
+Following the decline in the early 1980s, the UCH increased to approximately 600 animals by 1997 and 1,262 by 2002.
 The UCH population remained relatively stable at around 1,000 animals until 2005 and then declined to 192 in 2013.
-In 2016, the UCH increased to approximately 330 animals (KARAC 2017, 2018, Crowley 2016).
-Biologists counted 181 and 190 caribou during parturition surveys in 2016 and 2017, respectively (ADF&G 2017).
+Biologists had a minimum count of 181, 190 and 287 caribou during parturition surveys in 2016, 2017 and 2018, respectively (ADF&G 2017, 2019; Fitzmorris, 2019).
+The 413 caribou observed in 2018 during the composition surveys is thought to be representative of a herd between 400-500 animals (Fitzmorris 2019, ADF&G 2019).